deankuo/Taiwan_Legislator_multilabel_classification/README.md

 |TAIWAN-LLM + few_shot| 43.64 | 39.04 | 49.86 | 46.22 | 35.71 |
 |TAIWAN-LLM + zero_shot| 42.29 | 37.96 | 50.03 | 45.97 | 34.09 |

-For more comprehensive steps of how we done it, view `ADL_Final_Project_Longformer.ipynb`.
+## Additional Information
+To gain a detailed understanding of our methodology, we invite you to explore our Jupyter notebook files.
+These notebooks provide a comprehensive guide to the steps and processes we followed:
+  1. Longformer Pre-Trained Model Experiment: For insights into our work with the Longformer pre-trained model, refer to the notebook `ADL_Final_Project_Longformer.ipynb`, authored by Peng-Ting Kuo.
+This notebook offers an in-depth look at our experiment and findings.
+  2. Taiwan-LLAMA Related Experiment: If you are keen on learning about our experiment related to Taiwan-LLAMA, please view the notebook `4class_TWLLM.ipynb`, crafted by Yu-Hung Sun.
+It provides a thorough exploration of our approach and results in this report.

 ## Demo
 We have hosted a demo interface on HuggingFace.
-You can experiment with this model at <https://huggingface.co/spaces/dean22029/multi-lable_classification>.
+You can experiment with this model at [HuggingFace Spaces](https://huggingface.co/spaces/dean22029/multi-lable_classification).
 To launch this interface, run `app.py`.